FrendsPlatform/FrendsTemplates/Templates/Databases/MicrosoftSQL/Microsoft SQL SELECT to CSV with SFTP Upload/long-description.md

 This template assumes that the following prerequisites are in place:

-- The MicrosoftSQL user has permissions to read data from the tables specified in the query.
+- The Microsoft SQL user has permissions to read data from the tables specified in the query.
 - The SFTP server user should have the permissions to connect and write the files that Frends needs to upload.